FaridAkhundov/SALAM1BOT/replit.md

 **THUMBNAIL FIX ADVANCED (2025-08-18):** Implemented manual FFmpeg thumbnail embedding as post-processing step to ensure album art is properly embedded into MP3 files.
 Uses direct FFmpeg commands with ID3v2.3 metadata for maximum phone compatibility.

-**THUMBNAIL ENHANCEMENT UPGRADED (2025-08-19):** Enhanced thumbnail embedding system with advanced FFmpeg processing.
-Added 600x600 thumbnail scaling, ID3v2.3 metadata compatibility, and improved WebP-to-JPEG conversion for perfect compatibility with all music players (Android, iPhone, desktop apps).
+**TIMEOUT FIXES IMPLEMENTED (2025-08-19):** Fixed timeout issues by increasing all timeouts significantly - download timeout to 10 minutes, socket/read timeouts to 120 seconds, FFmpeg embedding to 120 seconds, and added 5 retry attempts.
+Added proper Azerbaijani timeout error messages.

+**THUMBNAIL EMBEDDING FINAL (2025-08-19):** Implemented final thumbnail embedding system that embeds thumbnails directly into MP3 files.
+Users can download music files to their devices and thumbnails will be preserved in music players.
+Uses FFmpeg with ID3v2.3 compatibility and WebP-to-JPEG conversion.

 **CODE OPTIMIZATION (2025-08-18):** Cleaned and optimized codebase by removing unused parameters, excessive logging, redundant error handling, and non-functional features.
 Streamlined download and search processes while maintaining core functionality.